Cougars vs. Tigers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Houston vs Auburn Insights & Trends

-- Houston has covered the spread twice, and is 9-1 overall, in its last 10 contests.
+- Houston has two wins against the spread, and is 9-1 overall, in its past 10 contests.

+- The Cougars have hit the over in four of their last 10 contests.

-- Auburn is 5-5 against the spread and 4-6 overall in its past 10 contests.
+- Auburn has gone 4-6 in its last 10 games, with a 5-5 record against the spread during that span.

-- In their past 10 contests, the Tigers have hit the over six times.
+- In their past 10 games, the Tigers have gone over the total six times.

 - Auburn has put together a 13-12 ATS record and a 19-9 overall record in games it scores more than 56.4 points.